Przejdź do treści głównej

 Microsoft recommends: semantic versioning for template repository.
 Main branch for stable templates, projects reference specific tags/branches.
 Breaking changes in new major version, teams opt-in with control.
 Template changelog in README.

-Practical examples based on Microsoft customer case studies and industry patterns:
+Here are practical setups based on Microsoft customer case studies and common industry patterns:

 .NET Microservices